Berino, New Mexico

 Berino is a census-designated place in Doña Ana County, New Mexico, United States.
 Berino is located along Interstate 10, 23 mi south of Las Cruces.
-As of the 2010 census, its population was 1,441.
+As of the 2020 census, Berino had a population of 1,651.
 The village of Berino is populated to 98% by Hispanics.

 The church of the small New Mexican community is called the Mission de la Inmaculada Concepción.

+In early April 1932, a local rancher Melquiades (sic) Espinosa was arrested after the bodies of his wife and six children were found murdered.